ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

 **j) Function** :func:`register_namespace() <ansys.dpf.core.data_sources.DataSources.register_namespace>`

-When using an operator that requires data from a DataSources, DPF needs to find in its code an internal correspondence to this call.
-This correspondence is given by the namespace, the file extension and the operator name: ``namespace::key::operator_name``.
+When using an operator that requires data from a ``DataSources`` object, DPF must find a corresponding entry to this call in its code.
+This entry is given by the namespace, the file extension, and the operator name: ``namespace::key::operator_name``.

 For example, if the results file comes from a MAPDL solver and has an '.rst' extension and you want to get the displacement results in this file, DPF code will get the